samsquire/assembly/README.md

 +]
 [+

-# Where do you draw the horizontal line ?

-In any multithreaded system there is a horizontal line.

 I am inspired by Erlang's actor design but Erlang uses locks and is not a compiled language (BEAM virtual machine).
 I am inspired by Go lang but I think the throughput and latency could be higher and latency lower.
 (Go takes 200 nanoseconds to schedule a Goroutine) I also want to write code in a different style.
 I also want a thread per core design and to use lock free algorithms.

+# Synchronization: Where do you draw the horizontal line ?

+If you think of parallel and concurrent system as interlocking gears the more engaged the gears they are the more synchronization there is.

+In any multithreaded system there is a horizontal line.